isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In case of the relayed traffic, the subnets are typically selected using the relay agents' addresses.
-If the subnets are used independently (not grouped within a shared network) it is allowed to specify different relay address for each of these subnets.
+If the subnets are used independently (not grouped within a shared network) it is allowed to specify a different relay address for each of these subnets.
 When multiple subnets belong to a shared network they must be selected via the same relay address and, similarly to the case of the local traffic described above, it is a